fatmakahveci/fatmakahveci.com-sources/content/frontend-note/typescript.md

 #### 4.2.3 `Array.reduce()`

-- It applies a function against two values of the array as to reduce it to a single value.
+- It applies a function against two array values to reduce it to a single value.

 ```typescript
 let arr: number[] = [1, 2, 3];